Garima-149/EmotionFlow/README.md

 #🧠 EmotionFlow – AI Powered Study Assistant

 EmotionFlow is a smart web application that detects a user's emotional state using AI and provides a personalized study plan in real-time.
-It helps students stay productive, avoid burnout, and improve focus through adaptive recommendations.
+It helps learners stay productive, avoid burnout, and improve focus through adaptive recommendations.

 ---